Quantum critical metals and loss of quasiparticles: Introduction

 \section{Introduction}

-Large classes of quantum materials host strongly correlated electrons \cite{Kei17.1,Pas21.1}.
-Many of them feature unconventional superconductivity.
-One connection among the strongly correlated systems is illustrated in Fig.\,\ref{fig:Over}(a).
-The superconducting transition temperature ($T_c$) is several percent of the effective Fermi temperature ($T_0$) across several material classes of strongly correlated superconductors, with each temperature scale spanning about three decades.
-A $T_c/T_0$ ratio of a few percent qualifies these systems as ``high-$T_c$" superconductors, given that this ratio is about two orders of magnitude smaller in conventional (Bardeen-Cooper-Schrieffer \cite{Bardeen57}) superconductors.
-Another connection lies in their normal states at temperatures above the superconducting transition temperature ($T>T_c$), which are often strange metals with a non-Fermi liquid ($T-$linear) form in the temperature dependence of the electrical resistivity and, accompanying it, a slew of other exotic properties.
+Large classes of quantum materials host strongly correlated electrons \cite{Kei17.1,Pas21.1} and many of them feature unconventional superconductivity.
+One connection among the strongly correlated systems is illustrated in Fig.\,\ref{fig:Over}(a){, which shows the superconducting transition temperature $T_c$ and the effective Fermi temperature $T_0$, {the temperature for Fermi degeneracy}, for various strongly-correlated superconductors}.
+The ratio of $T_c/T_0$ is several percent, with each temperature scale spanning about three decades.
+This qualifies these systems as high-$T_c$ superconductors, given that this ratio is about two orders of magnitude smaller in conventional superconductors.
+Another connection lies in their normal states at temperatures above the superconducting transition temperature (so, when $T>T_c$), which are often strange metals that have an electrical resistivity that is linear in temperature, and a slew of other exotic properties.

-The link between the strange-metal normal state and unconventional superconductivity in heavy fermion systems is particularly striking.
-Indeed, heavy fermion metals represent a prototype setting in which quantum critical metallicity has been elucidated \cite{KirchnerRMP}, in part because $T_c$ being relatively small in absolute magnitude opens up a large window of temperature over which the strange-metal properties can be explored.
+The link between the strange-metal normal state and unconventional superconductivity in heavy fermion systems{, which are characterized by electronic excitations whose effective masses are orders of magnitude larger than the free electron mass}, is particularly striking.
+Indeed, heavy fermion metals represent a prototype setting in which quantum critical metallicity has been elucidated \cite{KirchnerRMP}, in part because $T_c$ is relatively small in absolute magnitude in these materials, so it opens up a large window of temperature over which the strange-metal properties can be explored.
 These systems often possess antiferromagnetic (AF) correlations.
-Heavy fermion superconductors {\it per se} is a venerable topic, and have now grown into a material family of about $50$ members.
-By contrast, the strange-metal behavior and its association with quantum criticality have only been the focus during the relatively recent past.
+The existence of heavy fermion superconductors is a venerable topic, and this material family has now grown to about $50$ members.
+In contrast, the strange-metal behavior and its association with quantum criticality have only been the focus relatively recently.